ibm-watson-data-lab/--deprecated--pipes/README.md

 ## Deploy to IBM Bluemix

 The fastest way to deploy this application to Bluemix is to click the **Deploy to Bluemix** button below.
-If you prefer instead to deploy manually then read the entirety of this section.
+If you prefer instead to deploy manually to Bluemix then read the entirety of this section.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button_x2.png)](https://bluemix.net/deploy?repository=https://github.com/ibm-cds-labs/pipes)